Rita Hayworth: Early life

-Hayworth was born as Margarita Carmen Cansino in Brooklyn, New York, the oldest child of two dancers.
-Her father, Eduardo Cansino, was of Romani descent from Castilleja de la Cuesta, a little town near Seville, Spain.
+Hayworth was born as Margarita Carmen Cansino on 17 October 1918 in Manhattan, New York, the eldest of three children born to dancer parents.
+Her father, Eduardo Cansino, was a Spaniard of Romani descent, from Castilleja de la Cuesta, a town near Seville, Spain.

 Her mother, Volga Hayworth, was an American of Irish and English descent who had performed with the Ziegfeld Follies.
 The couple married in 1917.
 They also had two sons: Eduardo Jr. and Vernon.
-Her maternal uncle Vinton Hayworth was also an actor.
+Her maternal uncle Vinton Hayworth was an actor.

-Margarita's father wanted her to become a professional dancer, while her mother hoped she would become an actress.
+Eduardo Cansino wanted his daughter to become a professional dancer, while her mother hoped that she would become an actress.
 Her paternal grandfather, Antonio Cansino, was renowned as a classical Spanish dancer.
 He popularized the bolero, and his dancing school in Madrid was world-famous.
-Antonio Cansino instructed Rita Hayworth's first dance lesson.
-Hayworth later recalled, "From the time I was three and a half ... as soon as I could stand on my own feet, I was given dance lessons."
-She noted "I didn't like it very much ... but I didn't have the courage to tell my father, so I began taking the lessons.
+Antonio Cansino instructed Rita Hayworth in her first dance lesson.
+Hayworth later recalled, "From the time I was three and a half... as soon as I could stand on my own feet, I was given dance lessons."
+She noted "I didn't like it very much... but I didn't have the courage to tell my father, so I began taking the lessons.
 Rehearse, rehearse, rehearse, that was my girlhood."

 She attended dance classes every day for a few years in a Carnegie Hall complex, where she was taught by her uncle Angel Cansino.
 Before her fifth birthday she was one of the Four Cansinos featured in the Broadway production of The Greenwich Village Follies at the Winter Garden Theatre.
 In 1926, at the age of eight, she was featured in La Fiesta, a short film for Warner Bros.

 In 1927, her father took the family to Hollywood.
 He believed that dancing could be featured in the movies and that his family could be part of it.
 He established his own dance studio, where he taught such stars as James Cagney and Jean Harlow.

 In 1931, Eduardo Cansino partnered with his 12-year-old daughter to form an act called the Dancing Cansinos.
 Her hair was dyed from brown to black to give her a more mature and "Latin" appearance.
 Since under California law Margarita was too young to work in nightclubs and bars, her father took her with him to work across the border in Tijuana, Mexico.
 In the early 1930s, it was a popular tourist spot for people from Los Angeles.
 Because she was working, Cansino never graduated from high school, but she completed the ninth grade at Hamilton High in Los Angeles.